-- Place chops in a self-sealing plastic bag; add remaining ingredients and seal bag.
+- Place chops in a resealable plastic bag; add remaining ingredients and seal bag.
 Gently massage bag to evenly distribute marinade ingredients.
-Refrigerate 4-24 hours.
+Refrigerate 4 to 24 hours.

 - Prepare medium-hot coals in kettle-style grill.* Remove chops from marinade and discard marinade.
-Place on grill directly over coals; cover grill and grill for 8-9 minutes, turning once, or until thermometer inserted reads 145 degrees Fahrenheit, followed by a 3-minute rest time.
+Place on grill directly over coals; cover grill and grill for 8 to 9 minutes, turning once, or until thermometer inserted reads 145 degrees, followed by a 3-minute rest time.

 *Instructions for gas grill: Prepare gas grill to medium heat.
 Remove chops from marinade and discard marinade.
-Place on grill, cover and grill for 8-9 minutes, turning once, or until thermometer inserted reads 145 degrees Fahrenheit, followed by a 3-minute rest time.
+Place on grill, cover and grill for 8 to 9 minutes, turning once, or until thermometer inserted reads 145 degrees, followed by a 3-minute rest time.

 This information is not intended as medical advice.
 Please consult a medical professional for individual advice.